 Journals for Publication

-Munson Institute faculty also serves on the editorial boards of the several peer-reviewed journals that deal with maritime history and culture.
+Munson Institute faculty also serve on the editorial boards of the several peer-reviewed journals that deal with maritime history and culture.
 Cuffe Fellows, Munson graduates, and researchers are encouraged to submit their final products to Mainsheet, The Northern Mariner, or The Nautilus.

 For additional information, please email munson@mysticseaport.org